Assessing Listening and Speaking Proficiency

 When a person gets to a rating of 2+, one can sometimes detect emotional overtones and has some ability to understand implications and inferences.

 A rating of 3 in listening and speaking implies one has general professional proficiency.
 At this rating, a person is starting to think well in a foreign language.
 He or she can understand hypothesizing and supported opinions.
 One has a wide range of vocabulary such that explanations and paraphrasing aren't required when speaking.
 At this rating, one can start to understand oral reports and also radio broadcasts.
 A person, however, can not understand natives if they are speaking fast and using slang.
 The major point of this rating is that by understanding abstract words, one can detect emotional overtones and understand implications.
 However, the 3 rated person can't understand native speakers if they are speaking rapidly or using slang.

 At a rating of 3+, a non-native learner can comprehend all general topics but misses nuances and subtleties in speech.
 The learner is also understanding accented speech, editorials, and literary topics better.

 By the time a non-native learner reaches a 4 rating, he or she is classified as having advanced professional proficiency.
-This means one understands persuasion and negotiating, as well as the subtleties and nuances in speech.
+This means one understands persuasion and negotiating, as well as the subtleties and nuances of speech.
 Although at this rating one can't comprehend extreme dialects and slang, one can follow the unpredictable speech.

 By a rating of 4+, a person is handling extremely difficult and abstract speech and is almost functioning with native proficiency.